Car Jacking Information

 It only takes a split second for something to happen.
 One momentary distraction or lapse of awareness can give a criminal the opportunity to take advantage of your vulnerability.

 Take a simple shopping excursion, for example.
 After shopping, you walk back to your car with your arms full of groceries and forget to look around before unlocking the car door.
-As you place the groceries on the seat, a man walks up behind you and takes you completely by surprise.
+As you place the groceries on the seat, someone walks up behind you and takes you completely by surprise.
 Are you alert enough to prevent such an occurrence?

 Here are some safety precautions that may help you avoid trouble: